Programming Workshop 2 (CSCI 1061U)

 NS1::NS2::NS3::func();

 Recall that we want to keep class implementation hidden from the user of that class.
-Similarly, we may want to hide helping functions (local level utilities used within other methods of the class, but not for general consumption) as well.
+Similarly, we may want to hide helping functions (local level utilities used within other methods within a file, but not available to methods in other files) as well.

 We can hide helping functions by making these private, or we can place these functions in class implementations unnamed space.